Tuesday Treks

 Date: Tuesdays

 Join us for a refreshing morning walk on a Lyme preserve led by a board or staff member of the Lyme Land Trust.
-The leaders will alternate each week between Jim Arrigoni, Wendy Hill, Tony Irving, Ryan Quinn, and Kristina White with Brady, canine guide.
+The leaders will alternate each week between Jim Arrigoni, Wendy Hill, Tony Irving, Ryan Quinn, and Kristina White.
 The walks are about two hours and are moderately easy unless noted.
 Bring a water bottle and dress for the weather.
 Reservations are requested.
-Contact walk leader to reserve.
+Contact walk leader to register to be notified about last minute cancellations.
+Walk-ins welcome.

 Inclement weather cancels.